SDXorg/PySD-Cookbook/docs/data/Census/US_Census_Data_Collection.rst

 Collect data on male population by age, county
 ----------------------------------------------

-For now I'm only going to look at males.
+For now I’m only going to look at males.
 This is probably a bad idea in general.

 Start with the 2010 census